mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 * both can be made with a colorimeter.
 * If you want to have a properly color managed workflow, you have one made customary for the input device (your screen) and the output devices (your printer, or target screen).
 For web the output is always sRGB.
 * Set up your screen profiles under :menuselection:`Settings --> Configure Krita --> Color management`.
 * Do NOT use screen profiles or other device profiles to draw in.
-Use a working space profile such as any of the elle profiles for this, as the color maths will be much more predictable and pleasant.
+Use a working space profile such as any of the 'elle' profiles for this, as the color maths will be much more predictable and pleasant.
 Krita will convert between your screen and working space on the fly, allowing you to pick the correct colors.
 This turns your screen into binoculars to view the image.
 * Use the appropriate color management for the appropriate workflow.
 If you are working with Blender, you will be better off using OCIO, than ICC.
 If you are working with Scribus or Photoshop, use ICC.

 Krita does a lot of color maths, often concerning the blending of colors.
 This color maths works best in linear color space, and linear color space requires a bit depth of at the least 16bit to work correctly.
 The disadvantage is that linear space can be confusing to work in.